jondavid-black/yaml-tools/docs/design.md

 ## Cross-Language Support

-YASL is designed to support use by other languages, initially Python and JavaScript.
+YASL is designed to support use by other languages, initially Python.
 To accomplish this, we must build the `core` YASL capability as a shared library.

 ```bash